Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 of the classes given by transverse intersections $p$ between $\alpha_N$ and $\gamma_{N-1}$.
 Assume first that $N \ge 3$; then $N-1 \ge 2$ and therefore $X_{N-1}$ is not a semistable circle so by the induction hypothesis it has a \textsc{cosi} decomposition coming from concatenating intervals $\alpha_1,\dots,\alpha_{N-1}$.

 We see that every transverse intersection of index $1$ between $\alpha_N$ and $\gamma_{N-1}$ must come from one or more transverse intersections of index $1$ between $\alpha_N$ and another $\alpha_i$.
-However this gives a nonzero class in $\Hom(A_i,A_N)$ which cannot happen if $\phi_{A_i} \ge \phi_{A_N}$, so the only possibility is that these have the same phase (ie. appear together in the HN filtration).
-But this is also impossible: since $A_i$ and $A_N$ are both simple objects in the abelian category $\cP_{\phi_{A_i}}$, the existence of this nonzero morphism implies that $A_i \cong A_N$ which cannot happen since one is a circle object and another is an interval object.

-The only last case to deal with is when $N = 2$ and $X$ is an extension of two stable circle objects $A_1,A_2$; by the same argument as above this can only happen if the two circles are isomorphic but then $X$ cannot be rank one. \end{proof}
+However this gives a nonzero class in $\Hom(A_i,A_N)$ which cannot happen if $\phi_{A_i} \ge \phi_{A_N}$, so the only possibility is that these have the same phase, which can be discarded by the genericity condition.
+The only last case to deal with is when $N = 2$ and $X$ is an extension of two stable circle objects $A_1,A_2$; by the same argument as above this can only happen if the two circles have the same phase, which does not happen by the genericity assumption. \end{proof}

-One easy consequence of this result is that the monodromy of the local system carried by the immersed curve does not matter for its stability. \begin{corollary} Fix any stability condition $\sigma$ as above, and $X$ any rank one object supported on a curve $\gamma$.
-If $X$ is stable under $\sigma$, then any other rank one object $X'$ supported on $\gamma$ is also stable under $\sigma$. \end{corollary} \begin{proof} Suppose otherwise; then $X'$ has a \textsc{cosi} decomposition.
-But the same chain of intervals can be concatenated to give $X$ as well, by taking different multiples of the extension classes between the intervals in the chain, contradicting the assumption. \end{proof}
+One easy consequence of this result is that the monodromy of the rank one local system carried by the curve does not matter for its semistability. \begin{corollary} Fix any stability condition $\sigma$ as above, and $X$ any rank one object supported on a embedded circle $\gamma$.
+If $X$ is semistable under $\sigma$, then any other rank one object $X'$ supported on $\gamma$ is also semistable under $\sigma$. \end{corollary} \begin{proof} Suppose otherwise; then $X'$ has a \textsc{cosi} decomposition into stable intervals, not all of the same phase.
+But the same chain of intervals can be concatenated to give $X$ as well, by taking different multiples of the extension classes between the intervals in the chain, contradicting the uniqueness of the HN decomposition. \end{proof}